 2. Institutional subject elements

-On this programme there are 30 ECTS institutional subject elements, of which all 30 ECTS credits are from electives elements on the 3rd semester.
-The electives are described in part 3, the electives' catalogue.
+On this programme there are institutional subject elements which are weighted 20 ECTS, of which 5 ECTS are electives.

-Students may also follow electives at other institutions if they pay for their own transportation, overnight accommodation, etc.
+Students may also follow electives at other institutions provided that they pay for their own transportation, overnight accommodation, etc.